Voyager Digital Fraud: Legal Options for Investors Who Lost Money

 Voyager’s restructuring plan initially proposed customers recovering approximately 35.7% of their claims in crypto or cash.
 The actual recovery has been funded through several sources, including a $445 million settlement with FTX Trading and its affiliated debtors, and an approximately $20 million initial distribution from Three Arrows Capital’s own bankruptcy proceedings.

 Important: The bankruptcy recovery process may take years to conclude, and final recovery percentages remain uncertain.
-If you have not filed a proof of claim, visit the official Voyager bankruptcy claims portal to verify your claim status and check for distribution updates.
+Use the official Voyager bankruptcy claims portal to verify your claim status, distribution history, and any current deadline or claim-update instructions.

 Legal Options Beyond Bankruptcy